gitdeath/jellyfin-rffmpeg-swarm/README.md

 - Jellyfin — the upstream open-source media server which this project integrates with and extends for distributed transcoding.
 See: https://github.com/jellyfin/jellyfin

 - device-mapping-manager / allfro — the device mapping manager allows GPU devices to be mapped correctly within the Swarm.
 See: https://github.com/allfro/device-mapping-manager

+- Comskip (Erik Kaashoek) — The core commercial detection engine used by the post-processing scripts.
+See: https://github.com/erikkaashoek/Comskip

+- comchap (Brett Sheleski) — The `comchap` and `comcut` scripts are used for DVR post-processing to handle commercials.
+See: https://github.com/BrettSheleski/comchap

 The `jellyfin-server/entrypoint.sh` file includes an attribution header pointing to the NFS server project from which parts of the script were adapted.
 This repository is independently developed and maintained by the project owner and is not affiliated with the original authors.
 Please refer to the linked upstream repositories for their full documentation, source, and license terms.